Course - General and Organic Chemistry - TKJE1016

 - The student should be capable of setting up and balancing oxidation and reduction reactions, as well as utilizing the electromotive series.

 - The student should explain the concept of chemical equilibrium, apply Le Chatelier's principle, and use the mass-action law to calculate equilibrium constants and compositions at equilibrium for various types of reactions.
-This includes pH calculations for acids, bases, salt solutions, and buffer solutions.
+This includes pH calculations for acids, bases, salt solutions, and buffer solution

-- The student is expected to conduct simple chemical experiments and document results in basic reports following standardized methods.
-They should demonstrate the importance of general Health, Safety, and Environment (HSE) practices, especially in laboratory work.
+- They should demonstrate the importance of general Health, Safety, and Environment (HSE) practices, especially in laboratory work.
 The candidate should be able to handle chemicals properly and utilize safety data sheets.

 Learning methods and activities